amperity/amperity-docs/shared/terms.rst

 .. term-location-start

-A location is a unique combination of address, address2, city, state, and postal details for an individual customer record.
+A location is a unique combination of address, address2, city, state, and postal details for a customer.

 .. term-location-end